 When I was crossing from Vevnica to Strug many years ago, protections on the marked route were destroyed.
 We knew it by a friend's reports, so we didn't even try by the W, NW wall.
 Without any problems we reached by the main ridge the tower above the notch, but there we didn't choose to descend directly, because we were afraid of considerable rock falling (in a steep ravine everything was loose).
 So we turned right and down by south slopes (on Planica side), which are steep and grassy.
 Crossing these slopes towards the notch was again a bit tricky.
 Steep grassy slopes, exposed, tiny steps, but all in all no serious difficulties.
 So we didn't even rope-up.

 From the notch below Vevnica the most beautiful part of the tour begins.
 To the Strug summit we climb up directly by the ridge.
 It is marked on some places, but you need to climb a little, the ridge is narrow, but not harder than degree I. Similarly from the summit of Strug towards Zadnja Ponca.
 The path is stronger, on some places the route avoids difficulties by going on the Italian side.
 Similarly from Zadnja Ponca towards Srednja Ponca, where we reach the known terrain - described in the other two routes descriptions of Visoka Ponca.

 To make the tour complete, it is best to go to Visoka Ponca and from there descend directly to Italian side.

 For the whole tour we need 9-10 hours (we did it in 7, but were fast).
-You need experience in hard, steep terrain, you need to master climbing up to UIAA degree II, and by a hard ferrata.
+You need experience in difficult, steep terrain, you need to master climbing up to UIAA degree II, and by a difficult ferrata.